2025-ICE-F2-L4/BoardMate/README.md

 🎯 Personalized Board Game Recommendations
 📝 Wishlist with ability to add/remove board games
 🕹 Played Board Games History
-👥 Friend system (to find people to play with)
 💬 Game discussions and comment reporting

 ---